Unit 4 - Notes

 6. Searching Algorithms

-Searching involves finding the location of a specific element (target) within the array.
+Searching is the process of finding the location of a specific element (target) in the array.

 C